Harkelion/Tera-Skills-Cast/README.md

 note : for yourself only work when you are in combat / for other's player work anytime

-(knows issues : other's player skill hook don't work yet, working on it)
+(known issue : other's player skill hook don't work yet, working on it)

 Contact Discord : Harkelion#8888